neilbaldwin/mmmsegui/readme.md

 ```

 * `xn` is the normalised position of the node along the X axis, 0.0 to 1.0, left-to-right
-* `yn` is the normalised magnitude in the Y axis, 0.0 to 1.0, bottom-to-top
+* `yn` is the normalised magnitude in the Y axis, 0.0 to 1.0, top-to-bottom
 * `cn` is the  normalised curve value, 0.0 to 1.0, 0.5 is the middle (linear curve)

 This data form parallels the MMMSEGUI internal data form.
 It's a more simple structure than `graphfromcurve` as it's easier to visualise and because the X values are normalised you can define a graph independent of it's `timeScale` setting.